bwsw/rt-motion-detection-opencv-python/README.md

 # Noise-Tolerant High Performance Motion Detector

-The motion detector presented here is developed to be noise-tolerant &ndash; webcam noise or different kinds of tremblings can be successfully handled.
+The motion detector presented here is developed to be noise-tolerant &ndash; webcam noise, light noise, athmosphere turbulence noise, different kinds of tremblings can be successfully handled.

 You can download the video clip which is used in the demo at: https://box.bw-sw.com/f/c629c692d5c04b7caac6/?dl